-France celebrates Bastille Day on July 14.
-It's like Independence Day in the US but this day remembers the end of the French monarchy and the beginning of the French Revolution.
+France celebrates Bastille Day on July 14th - it's like Independence Day in the US but this day remembers the end of the French monarchy and the beginning of the French Revolution.
 This is when a large group of people in France rebelled against their king and queen.

 Behind the French Revolution